ajdumanhug/global-employers-ph/README.md

 ## 📣 Spread the Word

-Know someone seeking fair, global job opportunities?
+Know a Filipino cybersecurity practitioner seeking fair global job opportunities?

-👉 Share this repo to support Filipino professionals in the international job market.
+👉 Share this repo to support Cybersecurity professionals in the Philippines.

 **Mabuhay ang manggagawang Pilipino! 🇵🇭💪**